 Name of teacher

 Date

 What are your strengths as a teacher?
 What are you good at?

 What can you offer that we are not using in the school?
 Do you have any special interests or skills?

-What gets in the way of you being a better teacher?
+What gets in the way of yo u being a better teacher?
 What could be done about that?

 Any other notes

-7 , 00.
+Any other notes

 Signature of school

 leader